 The header is composed of a series of sections followed by a global CRC.
 Each section describes some aspect of the instrument configuration or deployment settings.
 Sections should be in ascending order by Section Id value.
 The 'metadata' section describes the data format itself.

 Header

-Field Lengt h Notes
+Field Length Notes

-Metadata section (varia ble) The metadata section is always the first section in the header
+Metadata section 9 bytes The metadata section is always the first section in the header, and currently has a fixed size

-Other sections (varia ble)
+Other sections variable

-CRC (2 bytes) 16-bit CRC using the CCITT polynomial $f(x) = x^16 + x^12 + x^5 + 1$.
-Header bytes fed in the LSB generator.
+CRC 2 bytes 16-bit CRC using the CCITT polynomial $f(x) = x^16 + x^12 + x^5 + 1$ .
+Header bytes are fed into the LSB of the generator.